-Here are six reasons why I think acupuncture by qualified practitioners is safer for kids than the study findings:
+Here are six reasons why acupuncture is extremely safe:

 - Only single-use sterile disposable needles are used, thus infections from needles are extremely rare!